confluentinc/examples/connect-streams-pipeline/README.md

 ## Example 4: Java client producer with SpecificAvro -> Key:Long and Value:SpecificAvro

-Uses Java client to produce `Long` keys and `SpecificAvro` values to a Kafka topic.
+* Java client produces `Long` keys and `SpecificAvro` values to a Kafka topic.
-Client application reads from the Kafka topic using `Serdes.Long()` for key and `SpecificAvroSerde` for the value.
+* [Client application](src/main/java/io/confluent/examples/connectandstreams/javaproducer/StreamsIngest.java) reads from the Kafka topic using `Serdes.Long()` for key and `SpecificAvroSerde` for the value.

 ## Stream processing